 The placements were fully funded by Cardiff University’s Global Opportunities Centre, which helps students to spend time abroad working, volunteering or studying during their time at university.

 The Panama Canal connects the Atlantic and Pacific Oceans and allows for more efficient shipping routes around the globe, avoiding navigating the seas around South America.
 After many failed attempts at connecting the Oceans, the canal was finally opened in 1914.
 Since then, the geologists of the Panama Canal Authority have worked in collaboration with other departments to maintain and expand the Canal, with particular focus on landslide mitigation along a thin section of the canal called the Gaillard Cut.

-During the month-long placement they worked alongside the Canal Authority’s geology team under the supervision of Dr David Buchs, a lecturer at the School of Earth and Ocean Sciences with an ongoing project researching the geology Panama Isthmus.
+During the month-long placement they worked alongside the Canal Authority’s geology team under the supervision of Dr David Buchs, a lecturer at the School of Earth and Environmental Sciences with an ongoing project researching the geology Panama Isthmus.
 The students were able to gain hands-on work experience ranging from geotechnical training to jungle exploration and volcanological mapping.
 You can read more about their experiences in the Global Opportunity Centre’s Globetrotters blog.